picoded/dockerfiles/git-cloner/git-cloner-base/README.md

 https://hub.docker.com/r/picoded/git-cloner-base/
 https://github.com/picoded/dockerfiles/tree/master/git-cloner/git-cloner-base

-Clones a repository, do whatever you want with it.
+Clones a repository, do whatever you want with it!
 If you are intending of using this with openjdk, or nodejs, you may want to refer to [git-cloner-plus](https://hub.docker.com/r/picoded/git-cloner-plus/) instead

 ## Environment variables